When I’m thinking about creating something I can make and sell in my online business, I have an offer process that I go through.

 For example, when I was building out The Ask Sales Plan Bootcamp, this is how I started the process…

-I was inspired to share my sales planning process because people in my FB Group were asking me lots of questions around the HOW of selling.
+I was inspired to share my sales planning process because people in my FB Group were asking me lots of questions about the HOW of selling.
 My offer creating process started here.

 Before I go any further though, I ask myself one very important question (two actually):